Dr. Yong Cui pioneered no-visible-scar, trans-axillary cardiac surgery in China — and originated MESM, Minimally Invasive Electro-Septal Myectomy.

 Every heart operation has the same purpose — to make the heart whole again.
 When the anatomy allows, that same repair can be done through a single hidden incision beneath the arm: the sternum is spared, there is no visible scar, and recovery often begins sooner.

-For advanced heart failure, a left ventricular assist device can be implanted through two small incisions — without dividing the sternum or the ribs.
+For advanced heart failure, a left ventricular assist device can be implanted through two small incisions — without splitting the breastbone (sternum).
 In 2022 Dr. Cui performed China's first reported minimally invasive, beating-heart LVAD implantation: the heart keeps beating throughout, and most patients are extubated on the first day.

 The cosmetic result is what patients notice first — but it is not the point.
 Preserving the sternum and minimising surgical trauma means less pain, less bleeding, fewer wound complications and an earlier return to ordinary life.
 Minimally invasive should mean safer and faster, not merely smaller.